 Students in this major may enjoy the Health Sciences Living-Learning Community in the UI residence halls.

 During their fourth year, students in the DDS program have international exchange opportunities in Guatemala; India; Nijmegen, Netherlands; and Arhus, Denmark.
-The College of Dentistry also has an active chapter of the American Student Dental Association, which sponsors speakers, produces the publication Probe, and holds numerous social events.
+The college also has an active chapter of the American Student Dental Association, which sponsors speakers, produces the publication Probe, and holds numerous social events.

 Faculty, Facilities, and Resources

 The College of Dentistry's faculty includes generalists and specialists in every discipline of dentistry.
 Some have PhD degrees in biological sciences or related fields.
 The college's student-to-faculty ratio is 3-to-1, with around 100 faculty members teaching approximately 320 DDS students.

 Recent renovations at the Dental Science Building have created some of the most advanced teaching facilities in the nation, including clinical facilities, teaching and research labs, educational media services, the Dows Institute for Dental Research, and a $3.7 million simulation clinic.
 Dental students also have access to the University's Hardin Library for the Health Sciences, which is located on the health sciences campus.

 Dental students are bright, motivated individuals with well-rounded backgrounds who want to enter a major health profession and work with people.
 They're looking forward to being in business for themselves, and they appreciate the potential for good income.
 The college's diverse student body is about 45 percent women and 10-15 percent minority students.